Information concerning tooth extraction & oral surgery

 The degree to which you swell will depend on the type of surgery and how well you follow the post-operative instructions you were given.
 For example, if you take the anti-inflammatory drugs (Naproxen) there will be less severe swelling.

 You should also use ice packs on the outside of the face to cool the tissues.
 This limits swelling and reduces discomfort.
 We usually advise you use a small bag of frozen peas wrapped in a damp face washer or kitchen chux.
 Change the bag of frozen peas regularly.
 Use of an ice pack for 20 minutes every 1-2 hours is usually effective.
+Sucking ice fragments of ice cubes will also help with swelling and with pain from oral surgery.

 Q. What about post-operative infection?